-Several trips up and down the Divisions preceded Lazio’s first Scudetto in 1973-74 when they were led by the legendary Giorgio Chinaglia.
-But within five years came the club’s darkest hour as Lazio were relegated for financial irregularities and only a play-off prevented the club from slipping into Serie C in 1987.
+Founded in 1900 as Societa Podistica Lazio, a multi-purpose sports club, the Biancocelesti began football full-time in 1906.
+The club lifted their first trophy – the Coppa Italia – in 1958 but were relegated three seasons later.
+Several trips up and down the divisions preceded Lazio’s first Scudetto in 1974 when they were led by the legendary Giorgio Chinaglia.
+But within six years came the club’s darkest hour as Lazio were relegated for their role in the Totonero scandal and only a play-off prevented the club from slipping into Serie C in 1987.

 Sergio Cragnotti took over the club in 1992 and with his financial backing Lazio became a force both in Italy and Europe.
 During this time the Aquile won their second Scudetto, a Cup Winners’ Cup, two Italian Super Cups, the European Super Cup and two Italian Cups.
 However, only massive sales and a restructuring of contracts allowed the club to avoid bankruptcy.

 Under the guidance of owner Claudio Lotito the capital club have regularly finished in the top half of Serie A and contested in European competition.
 They have also won the Coppa on two occasions, most recently in 2013 against hated city rivals Roma.